coinbase/smart-wallet-permissions/docs/PermissionedCall.md

-# Permission Callable
+# Permissioned Call

-**Permission Callable enable apps to safely and permissionlessly integrate Smart Wallet Permissions in their application.**
+**Permission Call enable apps to safely and permissionlessly integrate Smart Wallet Permissions in their application.**

 The default approach to enable this is for a permission to enable calling arbitrary contracts with arbitrary function selectors and arguments.
 Even with controls for users to allowlist specific contracts/selectors/arguments, we believe this model is insecure.